SimoneLazzaris/stdin2immudb/README.md

 # stdid2immudb

-A simple tool for inserting lines into immudb.
+A simple tool for inserting lines into [immudb](https://github.com/codenotary/immudb) - the immutable database.

 For every line fetched on stdin, it will generate Key-Value pair, using as key of the form `LINE000000000`.
 You can change the prefix and the initial counter value using command line options.